 6. Your core

 Do not do crunches!
-It can make the abdominal separation worst.
+It can make the abdominal separation worse.
 Start with your lateral abdominal muscle for support.
 The abdominal wall, lower back and pelvic girdle may feel tender and have some degree of discomfort/ pain.
-It is better to focus on the whole core, including pelvic floor, rather then only one area.
+It is better to focus on the whole core, including pelvic floor, rather than only one area.
 It is important you start slowly.
 You may want to consider post-natal Pilates classes or simply take 3/5/10 minutes and gradually build it up every day on the floor at home, while your baby is also on the floor with you or sleeping in his nest.
-In anyway; appropriate exercise does make the difference.
+In any way; appropriate exercise does make the difference.